Estimates of Dirichlet heat kernels for unimodal L\'evy processes with low intensity of small jumps: Example

 Finally, we obtain the Green function estimates by Theorem \ref{t:green}.
 Let $D$ be a bounded $C^{1,1}$ open set in $\R^d$.
-We see that if \eqref{logp} holds for $p \ge -1$, then condition {\bf (D)} holds.
-Hence, we have that for every $x,y \in D$, if $p>-1$, then and if $p=-1$, then
+Note that the L\'evy measure $\nu$ satisfies {\bf (D)}.
+Hence, we have that, for all $x,y \in D$, if $p>-1$, then and if $p=-1$, then

 } \end{example}